 Some mobile crypto apps don’t fall neatly into either of the two wallet categories described above.
 For sites that support them, Progressive Web Apps (PWAs) can be installed on the smartphone as well as on the desktop (described in Part 1 of the wallet series).
 These are basically just web wallets accessed from the phone, but their mobile environment may not be the best if it’s not curated for mobile use.
 Accessing your wallet offline through a PWA can be useful in certain circumstances, but sending a transaction will always require a connection.
 Whether a PWA is custodial or non-custodial depends on the nature of the web service from which it originates.

 Another type of mobile wallet is the hardware-like wallet.
 For example, take MEWconnect.
-This is MEW’s smartphone app, but it mainly acts as a secure access point for MEW’s web interface, rather than being a full interface in itself.
+This is MEW’s signing app, mainly acting as a secure access point for MEW’s web interface, rather than being a full interface in itself.
 Like a hardware wallet, it cannot send transactions from the device itself, but provides greater key security than any software solution.
 It even gives you a 24-word mnemonic phrase for recovery!

 To use MEWconnect, you access the wallet on your phone, and then scan a QR code to secure the connection between mobile and browser.
-This technology is at the forefront of Web3 interactions and facilitates connectivity with real security to back it up.
-In the future, connections to multiple decentralized applications and even between mobile devices may be mediated via secure QR scans.
+Similar mobile connection protocols WalletLink and WalletConnect are used by other mobile apps for Web3 interaction.
+These protocols are supported by MEW's web interface, allowing many mobile wallets to access the Ethereum blockchain.
+In the future, connections to multiple decentralized applications and even between mobile devices may be mediated via such secure QR scans.